Public Art Program

 Public Art Committee

-The Public Art Committee of the City of Fairfax Commission of the Arts meets periodically to discuss new public art locations and opportunities to bring public art to the city.
-Learn more by clicking the link below.
+The Public Art Committee of the City of Fairfax Commission on the Arts meets periodically to discuss new public art locations and opportunities to bring public art to the city.